 CIT 53200/ 3 Cr.

-Mobile and wireless networks are one of the most exciting developments occurring in information systems.
-The potential impact of these networks is enormous.
 The course will provide in-depth coverage of wireless communications and security.
 Fundamentals and state of the art developments in the wireless security area will be included.
-In this course, many recent, current and emerging developments will be discussed including advances in cellular, wireless personal networks (WPANs), wireless LANs, and fixed wireless networks.
+In this course, many recent, current, and emerging developments will be discussed including advances in cellular, wireless personal networks (WPANs), wireless LANs, and fixed wireless networks.
 Significant details of wireless devices and corresponding security issues will be included.
 Many emerging challenges and solutions in wireless vulnerabilities, attacks, and solutions at various layers of the protocol stack, spanning the stack from aspects of physical communication to application and service security issues will also be included.

 - Available Online: No